MrDave1999/SimpleResults/README.md

 And there are many more examples of errors caused by the end user: the email is duplicated or a password that does not comply with security policies, among others.

-I only throw exceptions when the exception object is useful to someone (like a developer), otherwise, I use a **Result object** to handle errors.
+I only throw exceptions when the exception object is useful to someone (like a developer); otherwise, I use a **Result object** to handle errors.
+I use **return statements** in my methods to create the error.

 This is just my opinion, it is not an **absolute truth** either.
+My point of view is more philosophical, so the purpose of my paragraphs is not to indicate the disadvantages of using exceptions, but to explain why for me it does not make sense in some cases to throw exceptions.

 ### Anecdote
 > At work I had to implement a module to generate a report that performs a monthly comparison of income and expenses for a company, so it was necessary to create a function that is responsible for calculating the percentage of a balance per month: